 What Size of Hook for Bass?

-For those largemouth bass that you’re dreaming of reeling in, you should be thinking big too.
-The general consensus among old hands and beginners alike is that the best hook type for bass fishing ranges from a size 2 to a size 1/0.
+It would help if you thought big for those largemouth bass you dream of reeling in.
+The consensus among old hands and beginners alike is that the best hook type for bass fishing ranges from a size 2 to a size 1/0.

-Any smaller and you run the risk of the bass giving your hook the cold shoulder.
-Any bigger and it might just get a tad suspicious.
-So remember, when out on the water, think like a bass – go big or go home!
+Any smaller bass might give your hook the cold shoulder.
+If it’s any bigger, it might just get a tad suspicious.
+So remember, when out on the water, think like a bass—go big or go home!

-Well, today, we want to cover the proper hook sizes for bass fishing.
-Size is arguably the most important thing in fishing hooks, and picking the right size increases your chances of a catch dramatically.
+Today, we want to discuss the proper hook sizes for bass fishing.
+Size is arguably the most critical factor in fishing hooks, and picking the right size dramatically increases your chances of a catch.

 Related content you may be interested in reviewing.